Nonlinear Classical Fields: Gluonic field

-Hereby it is shown that in quantum mechanics the confinement phenomenon is possible, the boundary conditions are leading cause of its appearance, the growing of a field potential on infinity is unnecessary.
+Hereby it is shown that in qu\-ntum me\-cha\-nics the con\-fi\-ne\-ment phe\-no\-me\-non is possible, the boundary conditions are leading cause of its appearance, the growing of a field potential on infinity is unnecessary.
 Instead the some parameters of the field are not constants, a quantization of a field arise.
 The quark is spectator which does not take part in interaction.
 For electromagnetic and pionic fields the situation is opposite - the fields are the spectators with constant energy.
 These are because the free fields have different properties and so different boundary conditions exist.
 It will have interest if in some system the roles depend upon value of excitation energy.

 The picture is much simpler of existing in quantum field theory that does not mean that it is more far from reality.